lilTud21/Myntra_Clone/README.md

 # Myntra_Clone
 Myntra Clone using HTML and CSS
 Made this project to learn the basics of CSS and its properties.
 By making this project I got to learn many important properties of CSS like flexbox and sizing.
+Will be furthur updating the project time to time.